shadiakiki1986/nats-cli/README.md

     nats sub foo
     ```

-4. Subscribe to channel "foo" and trigger a command upon receipt of the generated token
+4. Subscribe to channel "foo" and trigger a command upon receipt of the automatically generated token (check token in command output line `Message should match with token: ...`)

     ```bash
     nats sub --cmd 'echo "hey"' foo
     ```